laitanawe/nextflow-programming/_episodes/04-nextflow-dsl2-workflow-definition.md

     */

     include { index } from './modules/index' // './modules/some_module' //Cut and Paste index block into ./modules/index.nf
-    include { quant } from './modules/quant' // './modules/other_module' //Cut and Paste index block into ./modules/quant.nf
+    include { quant } from './modules/quant' // './modules/other_module' //Cut and Paste quant block into ./modules/quant.nf
-    include { fastqc } from './modules/fastqc' // './modules/another_more_module' //Cut and Paste index block into ./modules/fastqc.nf
+    include { fastqc } from './modules/fastqc' // './modules/another_more_module' //Cut and Paste fastqc block into ./modules/fastqc.nf
-    include { multiqc } from './modules/multiqc' // './modules/one_more_module' //Cut and Paste index block into ./modules/multiqc.nf
+    include { multiqc } from './modules/multiqc' // './modules/one_more_module' //Cut and Paste multiqc block into ./modules/multiqc.nf

 //  The default workflow
 workflow {